loighic/loighic.github.io/_pages/macro/pt3a/fiscal_2.md

 </div>

 There is, of course, the scenario where aggregate demand is constant and SRAS is decreasing.
-The U.S. economy experienced this pattern in the deep recession from 1973 to 1975, and again in back-to-back recessions from 1980 to 1982.
+The U.S. economy experienced this pattern in the deep recession from 1973 to 1975 and in back-to-back recessions from 1980 to 1982.
 Many nations around the world saw similar increases to both unemployment and inflation.

 Recall from the section on [Changes to AD and AS](/macro/AD_AS_shifts/) that SRAS will fall when the cost of inputs that are particularly important for many products increases.
 This happened in the mid-1970s when, over the course of a few years, the price of oil almost doubled.